-After all, if everything is predetermined then what’s the point in putting any effort to accomplish any dream and, if, it’s all in our hands then why do we go through helpless and unexpected situations in life?
+After all, if everything is predetermined then what’s the point in putting in any effort to accomplish any dream, and if it’s all in our hands then why do we go through helpless and unexpected situations in life?
 Let me share with you a short story.

 “The one who surrenders to the will of God,” the saint preached, “and, does every act with God in his heart will never have to sleep hungry.
 God will always take care of such a person.”

 “With due respect, Maharaj,” Maluk Das interrupted, “God may be the provider but I still control my life and earn my own livelihood with my actions.”

 “Maybe.
 Ultimately though, God’s will prevails.”

 “I don’t think God will just drop food into my lap unless I work for it.”

 “He operates in mysterious ways,” the saint replied smilingly.
 “And, let me tell you, if he wants to feed you, you will be fed.”

 Maluk vehemently disagreed and the argument went on about destiny or free will, until they finally agreed on a wager.
 It was decided that if God was real then within the next 24 hours he would somehow feed Maluk no matter what he did.

 “Are you saying that even if I go hide somewhere and do nothing, he will still feed me?”